 In nutritional care, helping clients minimize their out-of-pocket expenses for sessions can benefit both providers and clients.
 Even if your nutrition practice does not accept insurance, you may be able to assist clients in receiving reimbursement as an out-of-network provider.
 Becoming familiar with filling out Superbills and providing them proactively to clients can be an effective way for clients to retroactively be reimbursed for a portion (or all) of their nutrition sessions.

 In this article, we break down the superbill components, walk through how to fill one out, and lay out the benefits of offering superbills to your clients.

 What Is a Superbill?

-A superbill is a detailed receipt of the services you provided your client.
+A superbill is essentially a detailed receipt of the services you provided your client that are recognized by insurance companies.
 Here is an example:

 Superbills provide all the information an insurance company needs to create a healthcare claim.